topseed/topseed/README.md

 - Use component libraries (such as Riot.js, Polymer, HTML 5.1 Standard Web Components)
 - Use Material Design, SASS, and BEM Standard
 - Use Pug to improve reuse and reduce maintenance costs.

-You see can how each part works: KISS.

 Hello world example source: <https://github.com/topseed/topseed>